JustinCredibuilt/hossync_help/docs/public/connecting-providers/eld-connection.md

 Review:

-- client credentials
+- `Samsara`: verify the payroll attribute name and re-run the OAuth connect flow if authorization failed
-- certificates or private keys if your provider uses them
+- `Motive`: verify the API token and any optional base URL override
-- any account or region-specific configuration values
+- any account-specific configuration values

 Then save again and rerun the test.